Viejony/tensorflow_microfrontend_android/README.md

     ```
 3. Build using gradle:
     ```bash
+    # You may need to set the Android SDK path
+    export ANDROID_HOME=~/Android/Sdk

+    # Built
     ./gradlew :microfrontend:assembleRelease
     ```
 4. Generated file will be in *microfrontend/build/outputs/aar* folder.

-## Use AAR file as library
+## Use AAR file as library in your own app
 1. To use this AAR file as a library, in your app folder, copy the file inside libs folder.
     ```bash
     cp <android_audio_microfrontend_path>/microfrontend/build/outputs/aar/microfrontend-release.aar <your_app_path>/app/libs/
     ```
-2. Add libs folder to *settings.gradle.kts* on repositories section: Example:
+2. Add libs folder to *settings.gradle.kts* on repositories section.
+Example:
     ```kotlin
     repositories {
         ...